 To protect the gemstones or diamonds of your engagement (or other) rings, have a jeweler regularly check that the prongs are secure when you bring it in for a yearly or twice-yearly cleaning.
 After years of wear, the prongs may need to be re-tipped (rebuilt) as the gold, silver, or platinum wears thin from normal use — including getting bumped and caught on things — to prevent the loss of a gemstone.

-Readers: Have you bought additional insurance for your fine jewelry?
+Readers, what are your best tips on fine jewelry care?
+Have you bought additional insurance for your fine jewelry?
 How often do you take your jewelry to be professionally cleaned?
 Do you regularly take your everyday jewelry off (especially your engagement/wedding rings)?
 Where are your favorite places to buy fine jewelry for yourself?

 Psst: we’ve also talked about avoiding necklace tangling, upgrading your jewelry collection, how to buy jewelry gifts, how to mix metals when you wear your jewelry, wearing religious jewelry at the office, when to wear pearls, and how to buy jewelry in general.